Apple River (Wisconsin): Geography

+History

 The Apple River was once an important route of trade for the logging industry; timber was floated downstream from logging camps in the north to a sawmill in Amery, Wisconsin where it was cut, loaded onto trains and transported throughout the region.
 Today, the river generates tourism revenue through recreation and resorts, attracting 500,000 visitors a year.
 Its relatively gentle rapids make it very popular for canoeing, tubing, camping, concerts, and is a popular fishing spot through all seasons.

+Stabbing

+On July 30, 2022, 52-year-old Romanian-American mechanical engineer Nicolae Miu, stabbed a group of teenagers with a pocketknife near Sunrise Bridge in the town of Somerset after they taunted him and hit him repeatedly.
+He fatally injured 17-year-old Isaac Schuman by stabbing him in the chest and injured four others.
+On July 31, 2024, Miu was found guilty of first-degree reckless homicide and of four counts of attempted first-degree intentional homicide.
+He was sentenced to 20 years in prison and 6 years of probation.